 This benefit is becoming more and more attractive with the rise of remote employees.

 Many of today’s workforce commutes from home or reports to a regional supervisor.

 Your employees and team members should be able to turn to your personal mission statement for guidance as they face various decision points.

 How Do You Develop a Personal Mission Statement?

-There are three main steps to building your personal mission statement: define, disseminate and demonstrate.
+There are three key steps to building your personal mission statement: define, disseminate, and demonstrate.